apache/libcloud/docs/other/using-http-proxy.rst

     Support for HTTP proxies is only available in Libcloud trunk and higher.

 Libcloud supports using an HTTP proxy for outgoing HTTP and HTTPS requests.

-At the moment, using a proxy is only supported if you are using Python 2.7 or above (it has been tested with 2.7, PyPy, 3.1, 3.3, 3.3, 3.4).
+Proxy support has been tested with the following Python versions;

+* Python 2.6
+* Python 2.7 / PyPy
+* Python 3.1
+* Python 3.2
+* Python 3.3
+* Python 3.4

 You can specify which HTTP proxy to use using one of the approaches described
 bellow: